"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 2 Chronicles 5:12 - ...and the Levites who were the singers, all those of Asaph and Heman and Jeduthun, with their sons and their brethren, stood at the east end of the altar, clothed in white linen, having cymbals, stringed instruments and harps, and with them one hundred and twenty priests sounding with trumpets.

-From these scriptural evidences, we can see that David was prophetically given the pattern of the heavenly court, in delegating temple duties of the Levitical priesthood.
+From these scriptural evidences, we can see that David saw the prophetic pattern of the heavenly court, in delegating temple duties of the Levitical priesthood.
 Note the parallels:

 Some have surmised from the comparisons above, that the elders represent Israel.
-However, as shown in Revelation 4:8, Israel is better represented by the four living creatures.
-All things considered, note the following characteristics of the elders, which match that of the Church:
+However, as shown in Revelation 4:8, the four living creatures better represent Israel.
+However, the following characteristics of the elders match that of the Church:

 The Greek word translated as "crown" is "stephanos," which was the type of crown given as a reward to the victors in athletic events, such as the Olympics.
 Recall from our study on the seven churches in Revelation 2-3, that Christ has claimed victory by overcoming the world.
 Believers overcome the world through His victory: